Santosh-Gupta/Lit2Vec/README.md

 # Book2Vec

-(In progress, will be updating over the next week)
+(Still in progress, will be completed by 8-20-18)

 --------------------------------------------------------------------------------